-On September 14, 2011, our board of directors, upon the recommendation of the Committee adopted our 2011 Stock Plan, or the 2011 Plan.
-The 2011 Plan was approved by our stockholders in January 2012.
+On September 14, 2011, our board of directors, upon the recommendation of the Committee adopted our 2011 Stock Plan, or the 2011 Plan, which will be subsequently approved by our stockholders.
 Our 2011 Plan provides flexibility to the Committee to use various equity-based incentive awards as compensation tools to motivate our workforce.

-We have initially reserved 7,500,000 shares of our common stock for the issuance of awards under the 2011 Plan, subject to and effective upon the closing of this offering.
+We have initially reserved shares of our common stock for the issuance of awards under the 2011 Plan.
 In addition, the number of shares remaining available for grant under our 2006 Plan and 2010 Plan will be added to the shares available under our 2011 Plan.
 The 2011 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on the first January 1 after this offering, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.

 The shares we issue under the 2011 Plan will be authorized but unissued shares or shares that we reacquire.
-The shares of common stock underlying any awards under the 2011 Plan, 2010 Plan or 2006 Plan that are forfeited, canceled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without any issuance of stock, expire or are otherwise terminated (other than by exercise) are added back to the shares of common stock available for issuance under the 2011 Plan.
+The shares of common stock underlying any awards under the 2011 Plan, 2010 Plan or

+2006 Plan that are forfeited, canceled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without any issuance of stock, expire or are otherwise terminated (other than by exercise) are added back to the shares of common stock available for issuance under the 2011 Plan.